matiasdelellis/facerecognition/README.md

 `face:setup -m|--model [MODEL_ID]`

-This command is responsible for installing the trained models.
+This command is responsible for installing pretrained models.
 You must supply `MODEL_ID` indicating the model to install.
-If not supplied list all available models.
+If not supplied, it will list all available models.

 ### Face analysis